ethereum/ethereum-org-website/src/content/glossary/index.md

 ### equivocation {#equivocation}

 A validator sending two messages that contradict each other.
 One simple example is a transaction sender sending two transactions with the same nonce.
 Another is a block proposer proposing two blocks at the same block height (or for the same slot).

-### escrow {#escrow}

-If two mutually-untrusting entities are engaged in commerce, they may wish to pass funds through a mutually trusted third party and instruct that party to send the funds to the payee only when evidence of product delivery has been shown.
-This reduces the risk of the payer or payee committing fraud.
-Both this construction and the third party is called escrow.

 ### Eth1 {#eth1}